West Oakland station

 West Oakland station is a Bay Area Rapid Transit (BART) station in the West Oakland neighborhood of Oakland, California.
 It has two elevated side platforms and is located near the eastern end of the Transbay Tube.
 All main BART lines except the Orange Line stop at the station.
 The Oakland Wye is located to the east of the station.

+Station layout

+The station is located in the block bounded by Chester Street, 7th Street, Mandela Parkway, and 5th Street.
+The elevated BART tracks run roughly east-west through the station.
+Two side platforms flank the tracks.
+The street-level fare lobby is located near the center of the platform.
+Two staircases, one escalator, and one elevator connect each platform to the lobby.
+Bus stops on 7th Street and Mandela Parkway served AC Transit bus routes 14, 22, 36, and 62, as well as Flixbus and Greyhound intercity bus service.